StefRe/matplotlib/doc/api/axis_api.rst

 These methods should be used together with care, calling ``set_ticks`` to specify the desired tick locations **before** calling ``set_ticklabels`` to specify a matching series of labels.
-Calling ``set_ticks`` makes a `~matplotlib.ticker.FixedLocator`; it's list of locations is then used by ``set_ticklabels`` to make an appropriate `~matplotlib.ticker.FuncFormatter`.
+Calling ``set_ticks`` makes a `~matplotlib.ticker.FixedLocator`; its list of locations is then used by ``set_ticklabels`` to make an appropriate `~matplotlib.ticker.FuncFormatter`.